bishwasbhatt2/DailyGainz/user_stories.md

 10-	Bookmark Favorite Activities
 As a user, I want to be able to save activities so that I can easily return to my favorite activities.
 Status: ❌ Not Implemented.
 We need to add the ability to bookmark or save specific workouts.

+11 - Dark Mode
+As a user, I want to be able to enable a dark mode on the application, so that I can work out at night without straining my eyes.
+Status: ❌ Not Implemented.
+We need to add the ability to toggle dark mode.